A Tightly Coupled Bi-Level Coordination Framework for CAVs at Road Intersections: low-level planner

 The trajectory optimization problem considering collision avoidance can be modeled as an unconstrained optimization problem as (\ref{equ::lowlevel}), which uses some tricks to achieve approximate hard constraints.

-We generate the control points of the B-Spline curve with the sampling points and states of the start and end points of the reference trajectory.
-In order to ensure that the higher order derivative of the start and end points are continuous, the first three and last three control points cannot be optimized, which means that the number of control points must be greater and equal than 7.
+We generate the control points of the B-Spline curve with the sampling points and states of the startpoint and endpoint of the reference trajectory.
+To ensure the continuity between the startpoint of the curve and the previous frame trajectory result, we cannot optimize the first three control points.
+However, due to the iteration of the planner, the last three control points can be optimized.
+Therefore, the number of control points must be greater than four.
 Since the objective function is higher than quadratic and quadratic terms dominate, the Hessian matrix can be used to accelerate the optimization process.
-In \cite{zhou2020}, L-BFGS method \cite{Boggs} has a good performance in unconstrained optimization, thus, we optimize the control points with L-BFGS method.
+In \cite{Zhou2020}, L-BFGS solver \cite{Boggs} has a good performance in unconstrained optimization, thus, we optimize the control points with L-BFGS solver.

-We set virtual obstacles on the boundary of the feasible tunnel to ensure that CAVs can not move out.
-After optimization, collision may still exist or the trajectory is not smooth enough, we can optimize again by increasing the weight of the corresponding term to make the trajectory meet the constraints, but in most cases, once is enough.
+When obstacles appear in the intersection, bypassing these obstacles may cause the vehicle to deviate from the feasible tunnel.
+This means that other vehicles need to consider this vehicle as an unexpected obstacle.
+Large obstacles may block the entire intersection, but this is not within the scope of our research.
+After optimization, collision may still exist or the trajectory is not smooth enough, low-level planner can optimize again by increasing the weight of the corresponding term to make the trajectory meet the constraints, but in most cases, once is enough.